Cesare Vecellio

 He was the cousin of the painter Titian.
 Like Titian, he was born in Cadore in the Veneto.
 He accompanied Titian to Augsburg in 1548, and seems to have worked as his assistant.
 Many of Cesare's pictures were ascribed, perhaps knowingly, to Titian.
 In the Milan Pinacoteca there is a small Trinity by Cesare.
-He died in Venice.
-The crude woodcuts for book assembling contemporary fashion from across the world, De gli Habiti Antichi e Modérni di Diversi Parti di Mondo published in Venice in 1590 by Cesare as if they were his works, may in fact belong to Christopher Krieger from Nuremberg.
-They depict the garb, sometimes fanciful and imagined, of individuals, men and women, from Tsars to Tribeswomen from the Arabian Desert to Muscovite nobles to Arabian nobles to Inca nobles.
+In addition to his work as a painter, he published several books during his lifetime, including Habiti Antichi e Moderni di Diversi Parti di Mondo.
+First published in Venice in 1590, it contains nearly 600 images depicting the garb of men and women of varied status from many parts of the then-known world.

-Cesare's brother, Fabrizio di Cadore or Ettore, was little known beyond his native place, for the Council-hall of which he is said to have painted a fine picture.
+Cesare's brother, Fabrizio di Cadore was little known beyond his native place, for the Council-hall of which he is said to have painted a fine picture.
 He died in 1580.